Animist Psychology

 ach icon 7

-Small breakout groups anchored by trained ritualists
+Small breakout sessions with trained ritualists

 ach icon 2